Thursday, May 16, 2024

 Guests: Cee-Lo, Canibus, Ms. Lauryn Hill, De La Soul, Erykah Badu, Black Thought, Chantay Savage, others

 Following up such a wonderful album like Resurrection was the hurdle for Common.
 In a year that dropped arguably more legit classic and landmark albums than any other year other than '88 in hip-hop ever (Illmatic, Ready To Die, The Diary, Stress: The Extinction Agenda, Word...Life, Southernplayalisticadillacmuzik, etc.), Resurrection was definitely one mentioned as being that damn great.
 However, he does make a tremendous attempt of garnering just as much acclaim with One Day It'll All Make Sense.
 While his prior two albums were basically spitting for the sake of spitting and displaying his excellent penmanship, this was more personal.
 A lot more personal.
 It was genuinely first time we took a look inside Lonnie Rashid Lynn the man, just as much as we got Common, the emcee.
-Where we got the emcee was very strong with cuts like "Real Nigga Quotes", "Gettin' Down At The Amphitheater", and the Canibus-assisted "Makin' A Name For Ourselves".
+Where we got the emcee was very strong with cuts like "Real Nigga Quotes", "Gettin' Down at The Amphitheater", and the Canibus-assisted "Makin' A Name for Ourselves".
 We all know when it comes to him in battle mode, Common can hang with many of the best around, both then and now.
 Similar cuts include "Hungry" and the neck-snapping "Invocation".
 Where we see Lonnie Rashid is where we get the best results.
-One exemplary cut is the Lauryn Hill-assisted "Retrospect Of Life", in which he bravely talks about the seemingly true story of a woman and her going through an abortion and the emotional struggles of moving forward in a truly amazing moment within the career of Common.
-Along with Ms. Hill recreating the wrenching Stevie Wonder classic "I Never Dreamed You'd Leave In Summer", this is highly up there within her career as well.
+One exemplary cut is the Lauryn Hill-assisted "Retrospect of Life", in which he bravely talks about the seemingly true story of a woman and her going through an abortion and the emotional struggles of moving forward in a truly amazing moment within the career of Common.
+Along with Ms. Hill recreating the wrenching Stevie Wonder classic "I Never Dreamed You'd Leave in Summer", this is highly up there within her career as well.
 We also get the beautiful piano-laced cut with Cee-Lo, "G.O.D.
 (Gaining's One's Definition)" as we get tremendous, introspective words from two of the games most talented artists within the game ever.
-Also, on "Reminding me (Of Self)", the funky, yet jazzy, musical talents of No I.D. once again are on full display as Com thinks back to a fallen friend and salutes him.
+Also, on "Reminding Me (Of Self)", the funky, yet jazzy, musical talents of No I.D. once again are on full display as Com thinks back to a fallen friend and salutes him.
 You wouldn't think this was a eulogy based upon how much of a groovy cut this was.
-Many have argued that this album stands hand in hand with Resurrection and counts as one of his single best album.
+Many have argued that this album stands hand in hand with Resurrection and counts as one of his single best albums.
 That can be highly agreed, as this was more well-versed and wasn't just about rapping for the sake of rapping.
 He had sizzle as well as the steak for it here.
 With One Day It All Make Sense, we saw the homegrown Chi-town kid become a man and show it in a very honest and open manner.

-8. A Beautiful Revolution Pt.
+9. A Beautiful Revolution Pt.
 1

 Production: Karreim Riggins, Robert Glaspar